How to Become a Licensed Counselor in North Carolina

 Counseling Career Outlook In North Carolina

 Specific salaries of licensed professional counselors will vary greatly depending on level of education, specialization, location, licensing, and the type of counseling provided.
-The Bureau of Labor Statistics average yearly income for professional counselors is between $34,000-$48,000 per year.
-According to EducationNews.org professional counselors in North Carolina realized a 15% increase in salaries between 2006 and 2010.
-The same statistics reveal a salary range of between $32,242 to $64,780 per year, due in large part to whether a counselor is in a private practice, part of of state program, agency, or practicing independently.
+The Bureau of Labor Statistics reports that the average yearly income for substance abuse, behavioral disorder, and mental health counselors in North Carolina is $55,530.
+The highest-earning 10% make $79,070 and up.
+This may vary due in large part to whether a counselor is in a private practice, part of a state program, agency, or practicing independently.

 Schools with Degree Programs Accepting Students from North Carolina

 - North Carolina Psychologist Licensing